JordanMicahBennett/cell-differentiation/README.md

 single S cell, even if it dies with probability 0.7, we would at most have only 1 D cell, so the probability of observing 2 D cells is 0.

-* Now you would need to use some additional codes to search the parameters in your model for a good fit to some experimental data.
+* Now you would need to write some additional codes to search the parameters in your model for a good fit to some experimental data.
 For example, running an experiment starting from a single cell and counting the number of cells that remained after a certain amount of time (assuming this was, on average say,